-Convert your tachometer voltages to rpm values, assuming a linear relationship between the two.
-Make a plot of speed vs. Voltage now or leave room in your notebook to add it later.
+Convert your tachometer voltages to rpm values, using your previous measurement at ~1770rpm and assuming a linear relationship between voltage and rpm.
+Make a plot of speed vs. armature voltage now or leave room in your notebook to add it later.

-Use the $K\phi$ you found earlier and armature voltages to find R_A at several speeds.
-Average the values to find your best estimate of R_A .
+Use the K $\phi$ you found earlier and armature voltages to find RA at several speeds.
+Average the values to find your best estimate of RA.
 Draw the motor model.